domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Winter ends. --S. Foundling, American Artist (personal conversation)

-Look at plants not people. --Olivia (personal conversation)
+Look at plants, not people. --Olivia (personal conversation)

 No regrets, no replies. --Zephyr (band), in the song "Winter Always Finds Me"